 Blessed be St. Jude Thaddeus, in all the world and for all Eternity.

 (say this prayer, followed by the Our Father and the Hail Mary)

 Dear Apostle and Martyr for Christ, you left us an Epistle in the New Testament.
 With good reason many invoke you when illness is at a desperate stage.
 We now recommend to your kindness (name of patient) who is in a critical condition.
 May the cure of this patient increase his/her faith and love for the Lord of Life, for the glory of our merciful God.
 Amen

-Here are some external websites with links to saintly novenas.
+Here are some external websites with links you can click on to see more saintly novenas.

 Our Lady of Lourdes, pray for us!
 Novena to the Immaculate

 Novena asking patron saints of crisis/diseases to intercede:

 Info about St. Camillus de Lellis: Patron saint of hospitals, nurses, & sick people: